Resources

 3D TilesPoint Cloud

-What are 3D Tiles, why do they matter for surveyors, and how does the OGC standard enable massive point clouds and models to stream in any browser?
-A complete explainer.
+What 3D Tiles is, why it matters for surveyors, and how the OGC standard streams massive point clouds and models in any browser.

 July 22, 2024